BBarbour-Dev/vue-express-auth0/README.md

 # vue-express-auth0

 This app I created to experiment with using Auth0 on the front end and back end, to secure my SPA routes and also my api routes.
-Most of it I followed the examples found in the Auth0 doucmentation.
-It turned out to be wa
+For most of it, I followed the examples found in the Auth0 doucmentation.
+It turned out to be inuitive.

 I plan to use this as a boilerplate for future apps I build myself.
 You are welcome to use it that way as well.
 However, there are a few important caveats that I will cover about how it's configured.

 ## Getting Started

-`npm install` inside of both the client and server folders, as they have separate node_modules and packages.
+`npm install` inside of both the `client` and `server` folders, as they have separate node_modules and packages.

 ## Server/Client

-Vue.js files into a public directory within the server folder.
-The app will be served from express from there.

-When running dev, the front end runs on localhost:8080 through a webpack dev server.
-The express server runs on localhost:5000.
+When running the dev environment, the client runs on `localhost:8080` on a webpack server, which bundles your Vue files and hot module reloads.
+The express server runs on `localhost:5000`, which provides the `/api` routes.
+It is being monitored and watched by `nodemon` and will reload after changes too.

-For development, under client: `npm run serve`.
-Under server run 'npm run dev'
+There's a proxy setup through `vue.config.js` that redirects to `localhost:5000`, to simulate how things work during production.

 To deploy make sure to `npm run build` in the client folder.
-It will create a public dir inside of the server folder with the static files and assets.
+It will create a `public` directory inside of the server folder with the static files and assets.

-There's a proxy setup through vue.config.js that redirects to localhost:5000, to simulate how things work during production.

-Hititng the /api/restricted route with a token provided by the Auth0 client puts it through the Auth0 middleware before resolving the endpoint logic.
+Hititng the`/api/restricted` route with a token provided by the Auth0 client puts it through the Auth0 middleware before resolving the endpoint logic.
+That's how you use Auth0 to seucre your api routes.

 ## Auth0 Config